Troubleshooting iOS

 1. Double Check Setup Guide

-Return to the setup guide you followed in Mobile Push Quickstart to make sure you followed all steps adding the OneSignal SDK to your app.
+Return to the setup guide you followed in Mobile Push Setup to make sure you followed all steps adding the OneSignal SDK to your app.

 2. Use the latest OneSignal SDK

-Make sure you are running version 5.0.0 or newer of the OneSignal SDK.
+Make sure you are running the newest version of the OneSignal SDK.
 See details in Mobile SDKs API Migration Guides.

 3. Check below for common issues and if still not sure, send us a log.

-After running through the rest of this Troubleshooting guide, use the OneSignal SDK setLogLevel method to Verbose to check the full logcat from the device when reproducing the behavior.
+After running through the rest of this Troubleshooting guide, use the OneSignal SDK setLogLevel method to Verbose to check the full output from the device when reproducing the behavior.

 If you need help interpreting the logs, you can share them with [email protected] as a .txt file to help our support and engineering teams assist you.